Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab8.md

    ![](../media/sc-900-lab14-T3-12.png)

 1. Triggering Thresholds: here you can specify default or custom thresholds associated with the indicators.
 Recall the indicators are activated only after the policy trigger occurs so these thresholds do not influence when the policy is triggered.
-Select **Use custom thresholds**, By selecting this option, you can see the current default values.
+Select **choose your own thresholds**, By selecting this option, you can see the current default values.
 Leave the defaults and select **Next**.

     ![](../media/sc-900-lab14-T3-13.png)